hisashim/hyoki/README.md

 $
 ```

-**Tab width**: Fields are separated horizontally by tab characters, which may cause awkward appearance in some situations.
+**Tab width**: In text report format, fields are separated horizontally by tab characters, which may cause awkward appearance in some situations.
 It can be worked around by untabifying the output using utilities such like `expand` (included in GNU coreutils).

 ```
 $ hyoki i_am_a_cat.txt